DanGodzich/PupperCoin/README.md

 I was not sure if this was because of a lack of test eth in my account or another reason.
 So while the contracts seem viable, I will need more work to make them deploy onto wallet platforms.

+I have included the solidity files used, PupperCoin.sol and Crowdsale.sol